swildeman/AudioFrequencyMeter_ArduinoUNO/README.md

 # Real-time Audio Frequency Meter (Arduino UNO)

-Uses inbuilt Arduino (UNO) Analog Comparator (pin 6/7) to detect sound frequencies in real time (by detecting sound zero crossings).
+Uses inbuilt Arduino (UNO) Analog Comparator (pin 6/7) to monitor sound frequencies in real time (by detecting sound zero crossings).
 A small external circuit (three resistors) is needed to create hysteresis in the detection threshold, making it robust against noise.

-Two version are available: In one a moving average is computed of the detected period, in the other no additional averaging or filtering is applied (when a very quick response time is needed).
+A moving average of the detected sound periods can computed to smooth the signal (default window size = 16 periods), but this can also be turned off (when a very quick response time is needed).

 The frequency range and resolution can be configured.
-The default configuration detects frequencies between 30Hz - 20000Hz within 1% accuracy (if the tone is pure).
+The default configuration detects frequencies between 16Hz - 24000Hz within 0.1% accuracy (if the tone is pure).

 # External components and wiring